lemire/streamvbyte/README.md

 The code should build using most standard-compliant C99 compilers.
 The provided makefile expects a Linux-like system.
 We have a CMake build.

+# Requirements

+* A C99 compatible compiler (GCC 9 and up, LLVM 10 and up, Visual Studio 2019 and up).
+* We support macOS, Linux and Windows.
+It should be easy to extend support to FreeBSD and other POSIX systems.

+For high performance, you should have either a 64-bit ARM processor or a 64-bit x64 system with SSE 4.1 support.
+SSE 4.1 was added to Intel processors in 2007 so it is almost certain that your Intel or AMD processor supports it.

 # Users